Comodules and contramodules over coalgebras associated with locally finite categories: Introduction

 Let $N$ be the following left $\sE$\+module.
 The vector space $N(n)$ is one-dimensional for every object $n\in\sE$.
 The action map $\Hom_\sE(m,n)\ot_k N(m)\rarrow N(n)$ is an isomorphism for all $m\le n$.
 So $N$ is a locally finite left $\sE$\+module.
 It is clear that \emph{neither} the condition of Theorem~\ref{locally-finite-comodules-described} \emph{nor} the one of Theorem~\ref{locally-finite-contramodules-described} is satisfied for the $\sE$\+module~$N$.
 The ``only if'' implications of the two theorems tell that the $\sE$\+module $N$ does \emph{not} arise either from a left $\C_\sE$\+comodule, or from a left $\C_\sE$\+contramodule. \end{ex}

-\begin{rem} Just as the category $\sE$ from Example~\ref{contra-ff-counterex} is a convienient source of simple counterexamples to statements about locally finite $k$\+linear categories that are not left strictly locally finite, the category $\sE$ from Example~\ref{noncomodule-noncontramodule-counterex} is a source of simple counterexamples to statements about left and right strictly locally finite $k$\+linear categories.
+\begin{rem} Just as the category $\sE$ from Example~\ref{contra-ff-counterex} is a convienient source of simple counterexamples to statements about locally finite $k$\+linear categories that are not lower strictly locally finite, the category $\sE$ from Example~\ref{noncomodule-noncontramodule-counterex} is a source of simple counterexamples to statements about lower and upper strictly locally finite $k$\+linear categories.
 For example, consider the following family of left modules $N_l$, \,$l\ge0$, over the $k$\+linear category $\sE$ from Example~\ref{noncomodule-noncontramodule-counterex}.
 The vector space $N_l(n)$ is one-dimensional for $-l\le n\le l$ and zero otherwise.
 The action map $\Hom_\sE(m,n)\ot_k N(m)\rarrow N(n)$ is an isomorphism for all $-l\le m\le n\le l$.

 Both the conditions of Theorem~\ref{locally-finite-comodules-described} and Theorem~\ref{locally-finite-contramodules-described} are satisfied for each one of the $\sE$\+modules~$N_l$; so these $\sE$\+modules belong to the essential images of both the functors $\Upsilon_\sE$ and~$\Theta_\sE$.
 But the finite sets of objects appearing in the conditions of the two theorems \emph{cannot be chosen uniformly} for all the modules $N_l$ as $l$~tends to infinity.
 Thus the left $\sE$\+module $\bigoplus_{l=0}^\infty N_l$, which is \emph{not} locally finite, belongs to the essential image of $\Upsilon_\sE$ but does \emph{not} satisfy the condition of Theorem~\ref{locally-finite-comodules-described}.
 Similarly, the left $\sE$\+module $\prod_{l=0}^\infty N_l$, which is \emph{not} locally finite, belongs to the essential image of $\Theta_\sE$ but does \emph{not} satisfy the condition of Theorem~\ref{locally-finite-contramodules-described} (in other words, the $\sE$\+module $\prod_{l=0}^\infty N_l$ is not contrafinite in the sense of Definition~\ref{contrafinite-module}). \end{rem}